fabianferno/accio/README.md

 ## How do you use

 - With our minimal UI, using Accio is a piece of cake.
-You can choose your mode of login either via email-passwsord/SSO.
+You can choose your mode of login either via email-passwsord/SSO
-- After logging in, you'll be prompted to provide your server credentials in input fields.
+- After logging in, you'll be prompted to provide your server credentials in input fields
 - Click submit and voila!
 Your cred is saved, easy-peasy right

 ## Editing & sharing